AMERICAN BATTLE MONUMENTS COMMISSION

 Cherry Hill NJ

-Private McGuckin was wounded on June 6, 1918.
+Private McGuckin was wounded on June 6, 1918, taking a bullet to the scalp.
 He recovered from his injuries and returned to his unit, only to be killed in action on October 4, 1918.
 He was 32 at the time of his death.

-James Anthony McGuckin was survived by his mother, of the Haddon Avenue address.
+James Anthony McGuckin was survived by his mother, of 1047 Haddon Avenue in Camden NJ.
 His body was returned to the United States after the war, and he was buried at Calvary Cemetery in Cherry Hill NJ.

 Camden Courier-Post - January 20, 1928